unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 # Node.js Server Guide: Login with Unstoppable

-This installation guide is for custom `@uauth/node` library used in server-side applications.
+This integration guide is for the `@uauth/node` library used in server-side applications.
 It does not come with a default front-end UI and requires custom front-end UI development.
 For more information about this library, please see the associated [github repo](https://github.com/unstoppabledomains/uauth/tree/main/packages/node).

 :::info
 For a completed example of a server integration using `@uauth/node` library, you can [download this example project](https://github.com/unstoppabledomains/uauth/tree/main/examples/server).